-Market Affordable Affordable (ren e housing ted)
+Market Affordable home ownership Affordable (ren e housing ted)

 Market General Older

-ownersnip needs persons
+Ownership needs persons

-5% 10% 20% 40%
+1-bedroom 5% 10% 20% 40%

-35% 50% 35% 60%
+2-bedrooms 35% 50% 35% 60%

-45% 35% 35%
+3-bedrooms 45% 35% 35%

-15% 5% 10%
+4+- bedrooms 15% 5% 10%

-35% 45% Market home ownership 5% 10% 35% 50% 45% 35% Market Affordable home ownership (ren General needs 5% 10% 20% 35% 50% 35% 45% 35% 35%

 - 8.66 The strategic conclusions in the affordable sector recognise the role which delivery of larger family homes can play in releasing a supply of smaller properties for other households. - 8.67 Also recognised is the limited flexibility which 1-bedroom properties offer to changing household circumstances, which feed through into higher turnover and management issues. - 8.68 The conclusions also take account of the current mix of housing by tenure and the size requirements shown on the Housing Register. - 8.69 The mix identified above could inform strategic policies although a flexible approach should be adopted.
 For example, in some areas, affordable housing registered providers find difficulties selling 1-bedroom affordable home ownership (AHO) homes and therefore the 1-bedroom elements of AHO might be better provided as 2-bedroom accommodation.
 That said, given current house prices there are potential difficulties in making (particularly larger) AHO genuinely affordable.